kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/expose-strategies/_index.en.md

 it first needs to be enabled [via a feature gate](#enabling-the-tunneling-expose-strategy-alpha).

 ## Configuring the Expose Strategy
-The expose startegy can be configured at 3 levels:
+The expose strategy can be configured at 3 levels:

  - globally,
  - on Seed level,